federgraph/SudokuHelper/SH02/HelpText.md

 Select the one you want to revert to and click OK.
 The application should then undo all changes done after the mark was set.
 This action should be enabled if there is at least one stack mark defined.

+## Notes

+Right clicking the mouse is now deprecated.
+Also deprecated are Alt and Ctrl keyboard modifiers when clicking with the mouse or entering numbers via keyboard.
+This is because we have touchscreen only devices in mind going forward.

+I think managing marks for the sudoku undo stack state should be a deprecated feature as well.
+For the app that I have in mind it would be too complicated.

+The button frame buttons can show hints in form of updates to the caption of the bottom touch bar.
+This should explain the purpose of a button easily on the desktop.

+The checked state of a frame button can be shown, if this is appropriate for that button.
+Then the top right corner of the button will be sharp instead of round.
+Watch out for that sharp corner on the top right!

+The enabled state for a frame button is new.
+When not enabled the color of the button will be set to silver.